 The following table lists my top 10 laying hens (a mixture of hybrids and pure breeds) and gives an estimate of the number of eggs they are capable of producing if kept in the right conditions.
 Note that there are many different strains of hens from different breeders that will perform differently.
 Exhibition strains that have been closely bred are not usually selected for their egg laying performance.
 Try to purchase hens from a good ‘Utility Strain’.
 There are some breeders that advertise utility strains and the number of eggs they expect from their strain every year.
 Hybrids are usually more reliable at producing a given number of eggs.

-Work in Progress… (should be finished by the end of Jan once I have a few more photos!)
+Work in Progress… (I need a few more photos!)

 |1||Goldline (Hybrid)The ultimate egg machine.
 This little brown hen will lay up to 320 large brown eggs in her first year.
 They have a good feed ratio and are very similar to the birds used on farms to produce eggs for the consumer market.
 A very friendly bird that will be in your house if the door is left open!|

 |2||White LeghornSmall attractive birds with a good feed efficiency that lay up to 300 large white eggs in their first year.
 These are the standard commercial hen used in the U.S. for egg production (because white eggs are preferred).
 They can be quite flighty and can fly well so make sure they can be kept securely before you buy them or clip a wing to keep them on the ground.|

 |3||Nera (Hybrid)Hardy birds that are great foragers and layers of a good quality large brown egg.
 The Nera is a cross between a certain strains of Rhode Island Red and Barred Plymouth Rock, originating in Scotland.
 You can expect around 270 eggs in their first year,||Picture|